-The National Archives Atlanta has temporarily suspended its internship program due to the national pandemic.
+The internship program at the National Archives Atlanta remains suspended.
 Any questions about the program can be directed to the contact listed at the bottom of this page.

 Please note: These are single-semester unpaid positions.